Rügen

 How long should I spend visiting?

-A minimum of three days is recommended to fully explore Rügen’s diverse attractions and natural beauty.
+A stay of three to four days is recommended to explore Rügen’s major attractions and enjoy its natural beauty.

 Is photography allowed?

-Yes, photography is permitted in most public areas and natural sites, but always be respectful of local guidelines, especially in protected areas.
+Yes, photography is generally permitted throughout Rügen, especially in public areas and natural settings.

 Are there guided tours?